Update

 Differences between software upgrades and updates

-An update and upgrade are two different things.
+An update and upgrade are different things.
 Updates are usually free and often have a small file size.
 An upgrade is usually not free and has a much larger file size.
 For example, if you have Windows 7 and want Windows 10, you would "upgrade" to Windows 10.
 However, if you had Windows 10 and needed to install fixes for security vulnerabilities or other problems, you would "update" Windows.
 See the upgrade definition for information on this term.

 Should I install all updates?